-- When most trips are less than 4 miles (6 km). - When most trips are less than 10 miles (16 km) and outside temperatures remain below freezing. - When most trips include extended idling and/or frequent low-speed operation, as in stop-and-go traffic. - When towing a trailer. - When operating in dusty areas.
+- When most trips are less than 4 miles (6 km). - When most trips are less than 10 miles (16 km) and outside temperatures remain below freezing. - When most trips include extended idling and/or frequent low-speed operation, as in stop-and-go traffic. - When towing a trailer. - When operating in dusty areas or off-road frequently.